Skip to main content ] Facebook Twitter Member area

 Maintain open communication

-More importantly, open communication means if anything goes wrong in the hot weather, you have loved ones who can quickly raise an alarm if you miss an expected arrival date or check-in due to an accident.
+More importantly, open communication means if anything goes wrong in the hot weather, you have loved ones who can quickly raise the alarm if you miss an expected arrival date or check-in due to an accident.

 Meanwhile, before you head off on a trip, pass on an itinerary so your family and friends roughly know where you will be.
 They do not have to know every single detail, just the key dates.

 If you are going to visit someone, keep them updated on your arrival time.
-Even a simple ‘on my way’ could be enough to pique their interest if you ultimately run into trouble and do not arrive on time.
+Even a simple text of ‘on my way’ could be enough to pique their interest if you ultimately run into trouble and do not arrive on time.

 Have your car serviced before leaving